Bridges in the Russo-Ukrainian war: Repairing bridges

 There are over 16,000 road bridges in Ukraine, 5,996 being on state roads.
 As of June 2023, 346 road bridges and overpasses had been destroyed.
 85 temporary crossings have been built.
 41 bridges were rebuilt in 2022 with a further 40 planned for 2023.

 Roughly 10% of Ukraine's 28,000 bridges require some repair work.

 The UK government provided finance and links to technical expertise to repair bridges around Kyiv, other countries have also provided funds and assistance.

 In October 2023 United24 completed their 19th bridge rebuild, with a bridge in the Mykolaiv Oblast across the Inhulets river.

-North West of Kyiv
+Northwest of Kyiv

 Two rail bridges over the Irpin river were damaged on 5 March 2022 by Russian artillery and destroyed on 21 March 2022 in a collapse.
 The first bridge was repaired by 7 May 2022, the second bridge was repaired by November 2022.

 Bridges supporting the main motorway west from Kyiv, the M06, were dropped where they crossed the Irpin river to close the route to Russian forces, a temporary detour for two weeks was followed by one span being repaired to allow transport vehicles to pass, before the second was repaired.

 By December 2023 four local community bridges in the Narodychi region had been restored, the last two taking 5 months and costing UAH 8 million..